AceDataCloud/SoraAPI/docs/sora_videos_generation_api_integration_guide.md

 ## Basic Usage

-First, understand the basic usage method, which involves inputting the prompt `prompt`, an array of reference image links `image_urls`, and the model `model` to obtain the processed result.
+First, understand the basic usage method, which involves inputting the prompt `prompt`, an array of reference image links `image_urls`, and the model `model` to obtain the processed results.
 The specific content is as follows:

 <p><img src="https://cdn.acedata.cloud/h8dyz3.png" width="500" class="m-auto"></p>